-The Commission will issue a decision on the start of competition within 30 days of the filing of the pilot project report, unless a party notifies the Commission that good cause appears for a hearing on the report.
-If the Commission finds good cause, the Commission shall hold a hearing within 30 days and issue an order within 30 days of the hearing.
+The Commission will issue a decision on the start of competition within 30 days of the filing of the pilot project report, unless a party requests a hearing.
+If a hearing is requested, the Commission will hold a hearing and issue a final order no sooner than 120 days after the filing of the pilot project report.

-Once the Commission determines that the pilot program meets the criteria determined in the market readiness proceeding to begin retail competition, the Commission will establish a start date for retail competition that is three months after the Commission decision, or ____, 2002, whichever is sooner.
+Once the Commission determines that the pilot program meets the criteria determined in the market readiness proceeding to begin retail competition, the Commission will establish a start date for retail competition that is three months after the Commission decision.

 The pilot programs for SWEPCO and the WTU-SPP regions will continue until full retail competition begins in those areas.
 Individual customer restrictions would be removed for the duration of the pilot programs.
-Once the market readiness and QPR proceeding is completed participation levels in the pilot program will increase to ___%.
-Customers previously excluded from participation in the pilot will not be included in the calculation of the maximum participation levels in the pilot program.
+Once the protocols document has been approved by the Commission participation levels in the pilot program may increase subject to the ability of the market systems to accommodate increased pariticipation to 20% Customers previously excluded from participation in the pilot and customers with loads greater than 50,000 kW will not be included in the calculation of the maximum participation levels in the pilot program or in evaluating the success of the pilot program in demonstrating the ability of the region to implement customer choice.

 During the period of delay pursuant to the provisions of this agreement, SWEPCO will continue to charge the base rates that were in effect on September 1, 1999.
 SWEPCO fuel factors will be established in accordance with the current fuel rule applicable to integrated utilities and fuel would be reconciled through the end of the delay period.
 WTU’s affiliated REP would serve the customers in the WTU-SPP region at the base rates in effect on September 1, 1999.
 The fuel factor established in the WTU PTB fuel factor case, excluding the 6% PTB rate discount will be the fixed fuel factor applied to customers in the WTU-SPP region.
 The fuel factor for the WTU-SPP region will be adjusted in the same manner that the WTU REP adjusts its PTB fuel factor.
-The gas and coal components of WTU-SPP region fuel factor will be trued-up semi-annually to the monthly gas index published in ________ and to the monthly coal index published in _______.
+The gas and coal components of the WTU-SPP region fuel factor will be trued-up semi-annually to the monthly gas index published in ________ and to the monthly coal index published in _______.
 The starting point for the gas index will be gas prices approved in the PTB update.
 The starting point for the coal index will be prices published in _____ as of October 1, 2001.
-The reconciled fuel amount would be included in the determination of the fuel factor for the subsequent six month period.
+The reconciled fuel amount would be included in the determination of the fuel factor for the subsequent six-month period.

 WTU and SWEPCO would continue to seek approval of required components of their business separation plans as required at the FERC and in other states.
-Parties will support final approval of the WTU and SWEPCO interim business separation plans at the Commission and other approvals required at the FERC and other states.
+Parties will support, or not oppose, final approval of the WTU and SWEPCO interim business separation plans at the Commission and other approvals required at the FERC and other states.
 Upon receipt of necessary approvals, WTU will implement the terms of the business separation plan.
 SWEPCO will not complete implementation of structural business separation until immediately prior to the start of full retail competition after approval of a competition start date by the Commission.

 SWEPCO will not conduct any further capacity auctions until ordered by the Commission.
 The timing of future capacity auctions will be addressed in the “market readiness” proceeding.
-[Alternate 1]SWEPCO should not proceed with completing contracts for capacity auctioned in September.
-[Alternate 2] SWEPCO should proceed with completing contracts for capacity auctioned in September.
-The costs of purchased power incurred by SWEPCO to replace the power sold under the capacity auction and revenues from auctioned capacity will be included as reconcilable fuel during the final fuel reconciliation proceeding.